 I’m a designer, educator, and architect, and I’ve been doing these things for a long time.

 I’m currently Design Director at Zimmerman Weintraub Associates (ZWA), in Chicago, IL.
 I’m lead design architect for custom projects and lead technical architect for retail clients such as Starbucks, Equinox Fitness Clubs, and Dior.
-I’m also actively involved in leadership of the firm with things such as employee recruitment, training, and evaluation, business development, fee estimating, and proposal writing.
+I’m part of senior leadership and involved in establishing firm strategic and creative direction, business development, client relationship management, team leadership and mentoring, and employee recruitment.

 Prior to ZWA, I was a sole practitioner for 12 years.
 Overlapping with that time, I taught undergraduate and graduate students as an adjunct instructor at Harrington College of Design.